Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

             %%Description:
             <HELP>
             This program is a general purpose facility for geometry optimization.
-At present, it is tailored to use analytical gradients produced by ALASKA.
+At present, it is tailored to use analytical or numerical gradients produced by ALASKA.
             SLAPAF also computes an approximate Hessian.
             </HELP>